EUDR reporting guide for SMEs (Updated Dec 2025)

 Source: Regulation (EU) 2023/1115

 However, a helpful allowance has been made for SMEs.
-If an SME’s product has already undergone EUDR due diligence, SME operators can skip duplicating the due diligence work, and simply record the existing DDS reference number.
+If an SME’s product has already undergone EUDR due diligence or is accompanied by a declaration identifier, SME operators can skip duplicating the due diligence work, and simply record the existing DDS reference number.
 For example, if a coffee roaster imports coffee directly from a farm in Guatemala, they file a DDS for that coffee.
-If they also buy cocoa from an EU supplier, and the cocoa supplier has already undergone EUDR due diligence, the coffee roaster wouldn't be required to redo it - just reference the cocoa supplier’s DDS.
+If they also buy cocoa from an EU supplier, and the cocoa supplier has already undergone EUDR due diligence, the coffee roaster wouldn't be required to redo it - just reference the cocoa supplier’s DDS or declaration identifier.

 Practically, this means that only SMEs who are the first to place a product on the EU market (or export it) are required to exercise due diligence and submit a DDS.
 SME operators that are first in the supply chain are required to perform the full due diligence process - there are no shortcuts.
 However, if DD has already been completed, SME operators can skip DD requirements, and pass on the reference number of a previous DDS.